CarloHan/CarloHan.github.io/source/_posts/如何安装无桌面的raspberry-pi-os.md

 ---
-title: 如何安装无桌面的Raspberry Pi OS
+title: How to Install a Headless Raspberry Pi OS
 tags:
   - Headless
   - raspberry OS
-top: 23
+top: 22
 categories:
   - - Raspberry
 description: >-
-  In order to running OpenCV more faster on Raspberry Pi, I have to reinstall the Raspberry Pi OS with the Lit version.
+  In order to running OpenCV more faster on Raspberry Pi, I have to reinstall the Raspberry Pi OS with the headless version.
 With this version, the Raspberry Pi will no longer have a GUI(desktop), and you have to talk with him through headless mode, which means SSH.
 In this case, the initial configuration is very important.